danvk/webboggle/README.md

     nim 13 02 03
     plonk 33 32 23 13 22
     pol 33 23 32

+The numbers are coordinates on the board, e.g. `11` = 2nd cell from left, 2nd
+cell from top.

 The idea is that this is really fast: